cbmira01/TOPS-10-Build/README.md

 - All DEC layered products installed and demo'd
 - All DECUS-10 Library tapes installed, some demo'd
 - Kermit-10
-- Essex BCPL, full instalation with demos
+- Essex BCPL, full installation with demos
 - Games and other interesting tapes

 ## To build this project: